dennisdevey/linuxImplantFundamentals/resources/course/Advanced_Payloads/6-CtoShellcode.md

 # C to Shellcode
-So, as I said earlier, converting C code to shellcode is pretty damn hard, mostly because of linking.
+So, as I said earlier, converting large amounts of C code to shellcode is pretty damn hard, mostly because of linking.
 It's basically always linking.

 On the plus side, this is a problem enough people have dealt with that there are many writeups and tools for the subject.
 On the downside, most of them are for Windows, because, well,  malicious market share.